openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 |     }                                         |              |
 +-----------------------------------------------+--------------+

-In order to cause the lambdas behave as required, the language implementation can act as follows:
+In order to make lambdas behave as required, the language implementation can act as follows:

 -  Replace primitive type for the corresponding boxed type (x: int to x: Int)